 The Inhaler should not be used for more than 20 consecutive minutes per session.

-Do not use if you: are an occasional or non-smoker; are pregnant or nursing a child; are under 18 years of age; have allergies to nicotine or to menthol.
-See your doctor before using if you have: ever had heart disease, a heart attack, heart pain, irregular heart beat or a stroke; or have ever had high blood pressure, blood circulation problems or treatment for circulation disorders of the brain, asthma or chronic lung problems, thyroid problems, stomach problems or stomach ulcers, kidney or liver disease, diabetes requiring insulin or are taking any prescription medications.60
+USE WITH CAUTION IF YOUR PATIENT: has/had heart disease, a heart attack, heart pain, irregular heartbeat or a stroke or have ever had high blood pressure, blood circulation problems or treatment for circulation disorders of the brain, asthma, chronic lung problems, throat diseases, thyroid problems, stomach problems, ulcers or inflammation of the esophagus, kidney or liver disease, diabetes requiring insulin or are taking any prescription medications.

 Discontinue use if irregular heart beat or chest pain occurs or if severe persistent stomach upset (indigestion, heartburn) develops and assess your patient.